 Day 1: Homer, Alaska

-Arrive in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula.
+On arrival in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula, a transfer is provided to our hotel.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
-For guests who arrive by 1 pm, an informal city tour is included.
-Highlights may include the Pratt Museum, showcasing the natural and cultural history of the Kachemak Bay region; Norman Lowell Gallery; Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge; and/or a hike to an overlook surveying Homer’s Critical Habitat Area, 280 acres of protected state land that’s home to more than 100 bird species and provides winter habitat for the local moose population.
+Depending on timing, you may be able to explore some of Homer's highlights on your own this afternoon.
+Options include the Pratt Museum, showcasing the natural and cultural history of the Kachemak Bay region; the Norman Lowell Gallery; and the Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
-Homer is heralded as the Halibut Capital of the World, and visitors to the town harbor frequently see fishing boats unloading their catch—an exciting opportunity for photographers.
+Homer is heralded as the Halibut Capital of the World, and you may have a chance at the town harbor to see fishing boats unloading their catch—an exciting opportunity for photographers.

 Day 2: Kachemak Bay Cruise